academo/kibbe/README.md

 - Give it running permissions `chmod +x kibbe`
 - Add it to your path (e.g. `cp kibbe .local/bin`)

+## Building it yourself

+You can build kibbe yourself, follow the instructions in the "Collaborating" section

 # Usage

 Run `kibbe --help` to see a list of commands.